 Amy Lister, M.D.

-Shelley MacLeod is a Licensed, independent clinical social worker.
-She graduated CumLaude, with a Bachelor of Science in Psychobiology from Simmons College.
+Shelley MacLeod is a Licensed Independent Clinical Social Worker.
+She graduated cum laude from Simmons College with a Bachelor of Science in Psychobiology.
 She also received a Master in Social Work from Simmons College.
-Ms. MacLeod is also a clinician at Riverside Community Care Outpatient Center, Norwood, MA.
-Ms. MacLeod’s work over the years has focused on providing individual and family therapy for children, adolescents and adults.
-She is skilled at creating strength based treatment plans collaboratively with patients.
-Ms. MacLeod enjoys conducting social skills groups for children and leading parent support groups.
-Ms. MacLeod coordinated a clinical research study on ADHD at the Pediatric Psychopharmacology Research Center, Massachusetts General Hospital, Boston, MA.
+Ms. MacLeod is also a clinician at Riverside Outpatient Center in Norwood, MA, which is a community mental health center.
+Her work over the years has focused on providing individual and family therapy for children, adolescents and adults.
+She is skilled in creating strength based treatment plans in collaboration with clients.
+She provides a warm, safe environment for clients to work towards their goals.
+Using cognitive-behavioral approaches, in combination with play therapy and art, Ms. MacLeod helps clients with ADHD, anxiety, and mood disorders.
+She has enjoyed conducting social skills groups for children and coaching parents on raising children with ADHD and other challenges.

 Kimberly Rawlins, M.D.